hadeerMedhat/ShoppingCardTask/README.md

 # ShoppingCardTask

-1) the main page called : shoppingcard.php
+1) the rinning main page called : shoppingcard.php

 2) Facade / MVC / Observer design pattern used in the program